LCDsoft/ILCDIRAC/docs/Files/UserGuide/calibration.rst

 - **stopStage** - stop stage.
 The default value is 3.
 - **stopPhase** - stop phase.
 The default value is 4.
 - **startCalibrationFinished** - set calibrationFinished to True for the current instance of CalibrationRun.
 This is a debug parameter.
 It will be removed in future releases.
+- **nameOfTheConfigPackage** - name of the ConfigPackage, e.g. 'clicConfig' or 'fcceeConfig'.
+Needed to get steering file templates and Marlin reconstruction configurations from the iLCSoft repository.

 An example of running calibration